 Edward Charles DeVivo

 The book is available on Amazon.
-Com, and all the author's proceeds go to Imus Ranch For Kids With Cancer, St. Jude's Children Research Hospital, and the Ara Parseghian Foundation.
+Com., and all the author's proceeds go to Foundations For Children's Diseases And Illnesses (St. Jude's Children's Research Hospital and the Ara Parseghian Foundation, among them).

 B.A.
 Philosophy, New York University 1975

 International Litigation With 40 Years' Experience Crossing Several Disciplines Such As Jurisdiction, The Hague Convention, Venue, Sovereign Immunity, Removal Of Actions From State Courts; International Justice And The Torture Victims' Prevention Act (TVPA).

 All General Litgation; Transactional Corporate/Franchise And Professional Sports Law; Aviation; Environmental Law, Environmental & Casualty Coverage; International Treaty Law, And Pre-Emption of Federal and State Laws.

 Honorary Inductee, Essex Catholic High School Hall of Fame And University of Notre Dame (Fencing).

 Who's Who In American Law.

 Widely Published in Law Reviews And Treatises (Matthew Bender) On Areas Of Expertise Referenced Above.

 Lector, Cathedral Basilica Of The Sacred Heart, Newark, NJ.